 - Third, the remainder will be applied to non-cash contributions.

 I do not recommend making lump-sum payments in excess of the individual’s total contribution.
-Also, I don’t thinks it’s a great idea to take cash out of the Well to make Lump Sum payments unless the person getting the payment is the only person with cash in the Well.
+Also, I don’t think it’s a great idea to take cash out of the Well to make Lump Sum payments unless the person getting the payment is the only person with cash in the Well.
 If not, and you must take money from the Well, enter the withdrawal after entering the Lump Sum (this only matters if the Lump Sum recipient is also part of the Well.)

 By applying the payments in this order, you make the most efficient use of the money and reduce slices appropriately.